The Benefits of Urgent Care

 Chances are your primary care physician (PCP) isn’t available during these off-hours – so what do you do?

-“If your PCP is unavailable, patients should go to urgent care if their problem is not life-threatening,” says Dr. David Della Lana, a family medicine physician with Kauai Medical Clinic’s Urgent Care team.
+“If your PCP is unavailable, patients should go to urgent care if their problem is not life-threatening,” says Dr. Owen Prentice, an emergency medicine physician with Kauai Medical Clinic’s Urgent Care team.

 “We will do our best to help you right on the spot.
-If we can’t, we’ll get you to the appropriate doctor or place of care ASAP,” Della Lana states.
+If we can’t, we’ll get you to the appropriate doctor or place of care ASAP,” Prentice states.

-Many people think the first place they should go in these types of situations is the hospital Emergency Department, but Della Lana explains that the ED is reserved for just that – emergencies.
+Many people think the first place they should go in these types of situations is the hospital Emergency Department, but Prentice explains that the ED is reserved for just that – emergencies.

 “The ED is best for potentially life-threatening illnesses, very bad infections, severe injuries, accidents or falls – situations that might involve ambulance transport.
 It is not the place to go for common illnesses or minor injuries,” he says.